 Here’s our short list for minimizing slips and falls:

-- Illuminati – Make sure living areas are well lit
+- Illuminate – Make sure living areas are well lit

 - Secure handrails – Make sure stairways and bathtubs have secure handrails

-- Keep floors clean – No grease, water, food, or rogue banana peels
+- Keep floors clean – Free of grease, water, food, or rogue banana peels

-Keep stairs clear – No clothes, toys, pets, or slinkies
+Keep stairs clear – Free of clothes, toys, pets, or slinkies

-- Avoid the skids – Non-skid throw rugs, rubber pads, carpet backing
+- Avoid the slips – Non-slip throw rugs, rubber pads, carpet backing

 - Reduce clutter – Tuck cords out of walkways, stow TV remotes